 The paddle blade should remain perpendicular to you throughout the entire forward stroke.
 Insert the paddle into the water ahead of your knees, then draw it straight back.
 Remove the paddle from the water and repeat.

 When the forward stroke is used, the canoe has a natural tendency to go in the opposite direction of the rear paddler’s stroke.
-This often results in the left, right, left, right cadence.
+This often results in the left, right, left, right cadence

-2. The Reverse Stroke
+2. How the Paddle Reverse Stroke Works

-This stroke is adequately named, as it is essentially the forward stroke performed in reverse.
+The reverse stroke is adequately named, as it is essentially the forward stroke performed in reverse.
 It is helpful for slowing or stopping the canoe, and can also be used to go backwards in still water.

 Keeping the paddle blade perpendicular to your body, dip it into the water behind your hips and push it forward.
 Remove the paddle from the water and repeat as necessary.